takatost/homebridge-mi-ac-partner/README.md

 # homebridge-mi-ac-partner

 This is Xiaomi Mi Ac Partner plugin for [Homebridge](https://github.com/nfarina/homebridge).
-Since Apple Homekit is not supporting ac partner device yet, this plugin will add the ac partner as **Fan** to your Home app.
+Since Apple Homekit is not supporting ac partner device yet, this plugin will add the ac partner as **Thermostat** to your Home app.

 ### Features